Seiph59/Projet7/README.md

 # To start

-1. Create your vitual environment
+1. Create your virtual environment

 2. Pay attention to change config_ex.py in config.py